-Administrative expenses and depreciation (together "management expenses") increased by £604,757 in the year.
-Employee costs increased by 13.3% and other administrative costs increased by 19.9% compared to the prior year.
-The increase in employee costs was driven by the increase in headcount in line with the continued growth of the Society.
-Increased Marketing and IT costs also supported the Society's growth and were drivers for the rise in other administrative costs, as was increased internal assurance and audit costs.
+Administrative expenses and depreciation (together "management expenses") increased by £518,881 in the year.
+Employee costs increased by 10.6% and other administrative costs increased by 12.5% compared to the prior year.
+The increase in employee costs was driven by higher salaries, required to remain consistent with the market, and the increase in other administrative costs was driven by increased IT and recruitment costs.
 Further details can be found in note 4 on page 33.

-The ratio of management expenses to mean total assets increased in the year from 1.4% to 1.5%.
+The ratio of management expenses to mean total assets increased in the year from 1.5% to 1.6%.